wavegate/obsidian_vault/Neuroengineering/EFS.md

 - The illumination light is separated from the much weaker emitted fluorescence through the use of a spectral emission filter
 - Confocal microscopy gets in-focus images and removes out-focus images
 - Uses a pinhole which is at the same focal plane as the sample
+- Images by raster scanning... moving one spot at a time
 Conventional:
 ![[Pasted image 20210727150902.png]]